Shadow and Bone

 by Sarah J. Maas

 Mortal girl discovering power in fae lands.
-Maas writes transformation, love triangle, and morally gray love interests with similar scope.
+Maas writes evolution, love triangle, and morally gray love interests with similar scope.

 Common questions